Omega−6 fatty acid: Vegetable oils

 Vegetable oils are a major source of omega−6 linoleic acid.
 Worldwide, more than 100 million metric tons of vegetable oils are extracted annually from palm fruits, soybean seeds, grape seeds, and sunflower seeds, providing more than 32 million metric tons of omega−6 linoleic acid and 4 million metric tons of omega−3 alpha-linolenic acid.

 Comparison of dietary fat composition from a 1995 study.

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.